EmileTrotignon/blog/monad.md

 ## What if you do not have bind?

-The following signature is called a functor:
+The following signature is called an applicative functor:

 ```ocaml
 module type Functor = sig